Why Live in Evergreen

 Is Evergreen a good place to live?

 Evergreen is a good place to live.
-Evergreen is considered somewhat walkable and bikeable with good transit options.
+Evergreen is considered fairly walkable and bikeable with some transit options.
 Evergreen has 6 parks for recreational activities.
 It is somewhat dense in population with 10.7 people per acre and a median age of 49.
 The average household income is $197,246 which is above the national average.
 College graduates make up 87.5% of residents.
 A majority of residents in Evergreen are home owners, with 23.3% of residents renting and 76.7% of residents owning their home.
 A

 local real estate agent serving Evergreen can help you decide if this neighborhood is the right one for you.
 Learn more on our